sensu/sensu-docs/content/sensu-go/6.2/plugins/plugins.md

 For a step-by-step walkthrough, read [How to publish an asset with the Sensu Go SDK][7] &mdash; you'll learn how to create a check plugin and a handler plugin with the Sensu Plugin SDK.
 You can also watch our 30-minute webinar, [Intro to assets with the Sensu Go SDK][6], and learn to build a check plugin for Sensu Go.

-### Ruby plugin example
+## Ruby plugin example

-The following example demonstrates how to write a very basic Sensu plugin in the Ruby programming language.
+The following example demonstrates a very basic Sensu plugin in the Ruby programming language.

 {{< code ruby >}}
 #!/usr/bin/env ruby
 #
-# A basic example handler plugin.

 require 'json'

-# Read the incoming JSON data from STDIN.
+# Read the incoming JSON data from STDIN
 event = JSON.parse(STDIN.read, :symbolize_names => true)

 # Create an output object using Ruby string interpolation
 output = "The check named #{event[:check][:name]} generated the following output: #{event[:output]}"

-# Convert the mutated event data back to JSON and output it to STDOUT.
+# Convert the mutated event data back to JSON and output it to STDOUT
 puts output
 {{< /code >}}